ezrastoller/ezrastoller.github.io/_posts/2015-10-10-Senqui-the-small-white-dog.md

 The barking started again.
 I hadn't been cleared by Senqui to use the bathroom.
 I sat back down on the floor, pet Senqui on the tummy, and spoke to him in broken Mandarin and Spanish. "¿Estás loco?"
 I asked him. “干嘛啊?”
 Eventually I was cleared to use the bathroom.

-I'm still gaining Senqui clearance to go to different parts of the apartment, but have gradually become more comfortable around him.
+I'm still gaining Senqui's clearance to go to different parts of the apartment, but have gradually become more comfortable around him.
 I'm still not quite sure what to do around dogs, but don't feel so stressed about not knowing what to do.
 Senqui, thank you for your patience with a new guest in the apartment.
 I still think you're crazy, but I also admit that you are fluffy and cute as well.